7 Bad Habits that Can Affect Your Thyroid Health

 Thyroid malfunction may be the consequence of poor stress management or from eating foods such as soy and gluten, even if you're not intolerant to them.

+In today’s article, we’ll talk about thyroid health.
 The thyroid is a small gland shaped like a butterfly that is located in the front part of your neck, right on top of the clavicle.

 It’s an endocrine organ whose principal function is to secrete hormones that regulate the body’s vital activities.